 Ocean Spray’s B1U range of functional waters has a variant that carries an immunity claim, highlighting the presence of Vitamin C and zinc

-Food synergy is the concept of how nutrients from different foods interact and improve (or even diminish) absorption and bioavailability of the nutrients in the body.
-Bioavailability is the proportion of a nutrient in a food that is digested, absorbed, metabolized in our body.
+Food synergy is the concept of how nutrients from different foods interact and improve (or even diminish) the absorption and bioavailability of the nutrients in the body.
+Bioavailability is the proportion of a nutrient in a food that is digested, absorbed, and metabolized in our body.
 Not all micronutrients we consume are fully absorbed, which means that we do not receive the most out of our food.

 One of the reasons why focusing on food synergies can be beneficial is that there is growing interest in the concept of food as medicine – consuming natural, minimally processed foods to get the most nutrition for better health outcomes.

 Business interest in food as medicine as a concept went up by 55% over the last year, while consumer interest saw a slight 2% decline

 “In the coming year, we expect to see greater consumer engagement with the concept of food synergy as they seek to take greater control of their health and rely on food as medicine rather than on pills.
 As consumers become more interested in nutrition beyond just macronutrients, we expect to see a shift from the single “hero ingredient” callouts to “dynamic duos”.”

 Interest in gut health continues to grow as one of our food trend predictions for 2022 & beyond in both consumer and business media; social media conversations on health also put gut health as one of the leading health issues talked about.

 Gut health continues to be important for consumers and businesses, with interest growing by 76% and 11%, respectively